raspberrypilearning/getting-started-with-guis/worksheet2.md

 1. Add the `Combo` widget to your import statement.

-1. Inside the event loop, create a `Combo` like this:
+1. On the GUI create a `Combo` like this:

     ```python
     film_choice = Combo(app, options=["Star Wars", "Indiana Jones", "Batman"], grid=[0,1])